thp/urlwatch/docs/source/migration.rst

    specifying names for jobs, different job kinds, directly applying filters, selecting the HTTP request method, specifying POST data as dictionary and much more
--  The cache directory has been replaced with a SQLite 3 database file “cache.db” in `minidb`_ format, storing all change history (use ``--gc-cache`` to remove old changes if you don’t need them anymore) for further analysis
+-  The cache directory has been replaced with an SQLite 3 database file “cache.db” in `minidb`_ format, storing all change history (use ``--gc-cache`` to remove old changes if you don’t need them anymore) for further analysis